 While all the money-saving tips mentioned on my website can be applied to any style of trip (saving money is universal), how fast you travel on a vacation changes how you spend money.
 We could have saved a lot if we’d skipped the flights and taken the train, but my friends didn’t have the time to spend 12 hours on a train.
 We flew, which is expensive during peak season.

 This experience reminded me that accelerated travel requires us to be more vigilant in our efforts to save money.
 In the rush to see everything, you can spend a lot of money before you even realize it.
 I’ll admit that the budget traveler I normally am went out the door on this trip.
-I would normally never fly around Thailand, would skip the expensive resorts, and wouldn’t eat as much international food as I did with my friends.
+I would normally never fly around Thailand, skip the expensive resorts, and not eat as much international food as I did with my friends.

 A three-week vacation in Thailand might not be as cheap as a three-month backpacking trip, but it can still be inexpensive as long as you watch where your money goes and don’t forget about keeping to a budget in your quest to see everything.